What I Learned From Dating Myself

 “

-It was in that moment that I realized that being alone wasn’t just something I could tolerate; it could actually be kind of nice.
+It was in that moment that I realised that being alone wasn’t just something I could tolerate; it could actually be kind of nice.

 ”